Why does it suck extra when it is the woman who has to pay alimony?

 Chrissie: They were not real guys.

-Marion: I mean, look, I – I just can’t wrap my head around this notion of paying alimony to my husband!
+Lawyer X: I mean, look, I – I just can’t wrap my head around this notion of paying alimony to my husband!
 Something is wrong with this notion.
 And I am a perfectly modern woman.
 But I never was one who wanted a house-husband.
 I always believed that a real man –

 Kate: I don’t have any problems with paying alimony, actually.
 I mean, if I had the money.
 Unfortunately I don’t have any money.